dayjyun/outer-space-api/README.md

 - [ ] Generate a local time for Astronomer when creating a new **Planet** or **Solar System** instead of returning UTC time

 ## Acknowledgements
 A special thanks to [Dominique Akers](https://github.com/Dommy99), [Jaime Padilla](https://github.com/Jaypad07), and [Velvet Pugh](https://github.com/vnpugh) for providing fun company sparking up a converstation every random often.
-And an extra special thanks to [Jeff Ou](https://github.com/pophero110) and [Maksym Zinchenko](https://github.com/maklaut007) for help with tackling issues throughout the code.
+And an extra special thanks to [Jeff Ou](https://github.com/pophero110) and [Maksym Zinchenko](https://github.com/maklaut007) for help with tackling issues throughout the process.